ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/github-actions.md

 The **strategy context** enables access to the configured strategy parameters and information about the current job.

+Here is an [example](https://github.community/t5/GitHub-Actions/Create-matrix-with-multiple-OS-and-env-for-each-one/td-p/38339) of use of the strategy context.

 ### The Secrets Context